AquaJo/Reveal.js-Demonstration/README.md

 # Reveal.js - Demonstration

-This project showcases one whole presentation (about Agro-Geoecology), only the first slide belongs to another presentation's intro-page (about Newton-Raphson-Method).\
-Both use q5.js (a lightweight alternative to p5.js) for animating the canvas.
+This project showcases a full presentation on Agro-Geoecology, with an introductory slide from a separate presentation about the Newton-Raphson Method.
+Both presentations utilize q5.js, a lightweight alternative to p5.js, for canvas animations.

 I really can recommend reveal.js as a fun, interactive, full-control, effective, ... presentation-framework!